 Young adults in low income situations are enticed by colleges and encouraged by well meaning counsellors to better themselves with higher education.
 These students are promised free tuition only to find out that housing, meal plans and course materials are not covered.
 They scramble to make it and give up food and housing in order to pay for books.
 Many high schools and universities now have food pantries to help alleviate hunger among these student populations.
 In fact, in some states, it has become mandatory for universities to have on-campus food pantries.
 If you have teens or college aged members in your ecclesia, ask them to find out what services their schools provide and how you may be able to support them.
 Many teens in Foster Care rely on such pantries to provide food to get them through the weekend if they are going to visit their families.

-Youth transitioning to adulthood without the tools and support they need face many challenges due many factors including aging out of Foster Care, unsafe home environments, and poverty.
+Youth transitioning to adulthood without the tools and support they need face many challenges including aging out of foster care, unsafe home environments, and poverty.
 Many homeless shelters will not allow unaccompanied youth to stay.
-Services for this segment of our population are often very limited an even more difficult for young people in need of help to find and connect with.
+Services for this segment of our population are often very limited and even more difficult for young people in need of help to find and connect with.
 We can help lessen those challenges and offer support in many different ways.